leuk-in-here/key-press/README.md

 It uses Python and is based off Pynput.

+NOTE: you need to install Pynput for this to work.

 For more details regarding Pynput, check this website out - > https://pynput.readthedocs.io/en/latest/index.html

 Pynput basically gives access to Python to use keypresses.